 The Service Pack for ProLiant (SPP) is a comprehensive systems software and firmware update solution, which is delivered as a single ISO image.
-This solution is tested on all HPE ProLiant Gen9 and Gen10 servers as defined in the Service Pack for ProLiant Server Support Guide found at www.hpe.com/servers/spp/documentation.
-The SPP uses Smart Update Manager (SUM) as the deployment tool.
+This solution uses Smart Update Manager (SUM) as the deployment tool and is tested on all HPE ProLiant Gen9 and Gen10 servers as defined in the Service Pack for ProLiant Server Support Guide found at www.hpe.com/servers/spp/documentation.

 HPE Synergy Customers - Before installing this SPP on Synergy, please review the information at www.hpe.com/downloads/synergy.

 HPE StoreOnce Customers – Installation of the SPP can cause problems on StoreOnce systems.
 Please go to the HPE Support Center at https://support.hpe.com/hpesc/public/home/result?qt=storeonce to find the appropriate StoreOnce update.

 Components for the G7 and Gen8 server platforms are available in the Post-Production SPPs and can be downloaded from www.hpe.com/servers/SPP/download.
 For additional information, please refer to Reducing Server Updates.